aritsune/lancer-faq/src/index.md

 ## Page 241, HA Napoleon
 ### If I create a Blinkshield, can I create another Blinkshield within it before the first one expires?
 The Blinkshield can't be crossed with any effect, and that includes another Blinkshield.
 If you attempt to create a Blinkshield within a Blinkshield and any part of the two shields overlap or intersect, you cannot do so as it would violate the clause that states that no effect can cross the Blinkshield.

+## Page 243, HA Saladin
+### How does NOAH's Diluvian Ark interact with attacks that target multiple characters?
+When used in response to an attack that targets multiple characters, if it successfully activates, the reaction granted by NOAH's Diluvian Ark will cause attack rolls made against you and your adjacent allies to automatically miss, but it won't have any effect on attack rolls made against characters that are within the attack's area of effect that are not adjacent to you.

+Additionally, the final effect of Diluvian Ark that deals damage when ranged attacks fail to hit you or adjacent allies will trigger once per attack roll, regardless of whether or not the reaction was taken.

 ## Page 246, HA Sherman
 ### Can I repeatedly Stabilize outside of combat to add charges to the ZF4 Solidcore?